-• Mickey Lake: Chlorophyll a levels were lower this year than the previous year, which only had one measurement taken in the fall.
+- Mickey Lake: Chlorophyll-A levels have increased this year compared to 2021.
 Measurements remained within the oligotrophic range.
-Note: data variance each year should be expected as chlorophyll a is highly sensitive to changes in plant life within the lake and the time of year measurements are taken.

-• Ruth Lake: Chlorophyll a levels were in line with previous years measurements and stayed within the Eutrophic range.
+Note: data variance each year should be expected as chlorophyll a is highly sensitive to changes in plant life within the lake and the time of year measurements are taken. - Ruth Lake: Chlorophyll-A levels were in line with previous years measurements.
+The maximum quantity was slightly low, but not concerningly low.